dzully/dzully/README.md

 ### My Digital Garden 🌱

-❖ Tech stack: JavaScript, Reactjs, Material Design
+❖ Tech stack: JavaScript, Reactjs, Material Design.&nbsp;&nbsp;
-❖ Frontend Developer with 3+ years of professional experiences in Web Development.
+❖ Frontend Developer with 3+ years of professional experiences in Web Development.&nbsp;&nbsp;
-❖ Strong experience with Cross Browser Compatibility issues and Optimization for web, including CSS Sprites and best practices
+❖ Strong experience with Cross Browser Compatibility issues and Optimization for web, including CSS Sprites and best practices.&nbsp;&nbsp;
-❖ Experts in responsive Web Design and analysing and fixing UI bugs quickly.
+❖ Experts in responsive Web Design and analysing and fixing UI bugs quickly.&nbsp;&nbsp;
-❖ Proficiency in code optimization to improving the performance..
+❖ Proficiency in code optimization to improving the performance.&nbsp;&nbsp;

 I have since taken everything I've learned and I'm someone who is always crazy to get into new tech happening in the world.
 There, I continue to solve problems and provide the best solutions and services 🔭.